box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

     print(f"  Prepare url: {sign_request.prepare_url}")
 ```
-Using it in the main method with the sign request id from the previous exercise:
+Using it in the main method with the signature request id from the previous exercise:
 ```python
 def main():
     ...